 Drive-thru accidents, while rare, can occur when customers attempt to reach payment or pickup windows from their vehicles.
 The tragedy highlights the unexpected dangers that can arise during routine activities.

-Local authorities have emphasized the unusual nature of the accident, with police officials noting the combination of circumstances that led to the fatal outcome.
 The specific mechanics of how the vehicle may have moved forward while Dickinson was reaching for the payment window remain under investigation.

 Dickinson’s family reflected on the sudden loss, noting that though his life was cut short, his love, loyalty, and kindness will continue to live on in the hearts of family and friends.
 They expressed that he will be dearly missed and always remembered by those who knew him.